Thanksgiving Dinners You Don’t Have to Cook

 Grand Thanksgiving Celebration

 Enjoy Thanksgiving in high style at one of New Hampshire’s gorgeous historic hotels, the Omni Mount Washington Resort in Bretton Woods.
-The resort’s weekendlong Thanksgiving Celebration features family activities such as the turkey trot, flag football, crafts and a Santa visit in addition to the centerpiece Thanksgiving Day buffet feast.
-Served from 12 to 7 p.m., the buffet features traditional favorites with musical accompaniment.
-The Thanksgiving Feast is $80 for adults, $35 for children ages 6-12 and complimentary for children 5 and under, and reservations are required by calling the activities concierge at (603) 278-8989.
+Served from 12 to 8 p.m. in the newly renovated Main Dining Room, the a la carte menu features traditional favorites.
+The Thanksgiving Feast is $60 for adults, $30 for children ages 6-12 and complimentary for children 5 and under, and reservations are required by calling (603) 278-8864.

 You can dine at The Old Salt and head home, or you can reserve the Thanksgiving package for $199, which includes one night’s stay for two at Lamie’s Inn, dinner for two, continental breakfast and late checkout of 1 p.m.
 But, onto the important part — dinner details.
 The menu (which also features the chef’s suggested wine pairings) includes a traditional turkey dinner, honey glazed Virginia ham, roasted butternut squash ravioli, prime rib au jus, baked seafood pie, surf and turf and other tasty options.